maxrt101/ff/README.md

 For more verbose output use `-v`

-To make a debug build, use `-p debug` option, you can also provide a (comma separated) list of debug fatures with `--feature FEATURES`.
+To make a debug build, use `-p debug` option, you can also provide a (comma separated) list of debug features with `--feature FEATURES`.
 Supported debug features are `MEM`, `REF`, `EVAL`, `TOKEN`, `SCOPES`, `GLOBALS`, `NOCATCH`.

 Build system keeps track of changed source files, and on subsequent builds will only recompile files that have changed.
 To force recompilation of everything, use `-f` flag.